danielccunha/ecoleta/README.md

 To access the layout use [Figma](https://www.figma.com/file/1SxgOMojOB2zYT0Mdk28lB/).

+## 🙏🏼 Acknowledgments

+I want to thank [Rocketseat](https://github.com/Rocketseat) for devising and providing the basis for this project

 ## :memo: License

 This project is under the MIT license.
 See [LICENSE](LICENSE) for more details.

+---

+Made with :green_heart: by Daniel Cunha :wave: